The Fire Safety Order 2005

 The Fire Safety Order is a Fire Risk Assessment based approach where the responsible person for the premises must decide how to address the risks identified, while meeting certain basic requirements.

 There have been recent changes to fire safety legislation.
 Please see the recent changes to legislation page for the latest information.

 What are the rules?

-The fire risk assessment must also take into consideration the effect a fire may have on anyone in or around your premises plus neighbouring property and will need to be kept under regular review.
+The fire risk assessment must also take into consideration the effect a fire may have on anyone in or around your premises (including neighbouring properties) and will need to be kept under regular review.
 The building fire risk assessment concentrates on the following areas:

 - Elimination or reduction of risks (ignition sources);

 - Suitable means of detecting and raising the alarm in the event of fire;

 - Adequate fire compartmentation (fire and smoke spread and the protection of escape routes);

 - The appropriate type and sufficient quantities of fire extinguishers;